Close-up of three young medicine students in white coats look down at something out of frame

 Preparation

-No studying is required for Casper, although you may want to familiarize yourself with the test structure at AcuityInsights.app.
-We strongly urge you to take advantage of the practice test, which will not only immerse you in the test environment but will also ensure you meet the technical requirements to access and complete the test.
+No studying is required for CasperTM, but we recommend familiarizing yourself with the test structure at AcuityInsights.app.
+We strongly encourage you to take advantage of the practice test, which will help ensure you meet the technical requirements and feel comfortable in the test environment.

 Accommodations

-If you require testing accommodations for Altus Suite you will need to submit the Accommodations Request Form signed by you and your qualified professional three weeks in advance of your desired test date.
-More information regarding accommodations can be found here.
+If you require testing accommodations, submit the Accommodations Request Form signed by you and a qualified professional three weeks before your desired test date.
+More information about accommodations can be found here.

 Sign up for the test

-1. Sign up for Acuity Insights Assessments for Canadian Professional Health Sciences (CSP-10201 – Canadian Professional Health Sciences), under your specific country, and register using your student number and a piece of government-issued photo ID.
+1. Sign up for Acuity Insights Assessments for Canadian Professional Health Sciences (CSP-10201) using your student number and a piece of government-issued photo ID.

-3. Select Max Rady College of Medicine for distribution before the posted distribution deadline.
-It is unlikely that additional tests scheduled, but updated information may be found by browsing the test dates and times.
+3. Select Max Rady College of Medicine for distribution before the posted deadline.
+Check for updates on test dates and times.

-4. Snapshot is NOT required for the Max Rady College of Medicine application.
-However, it may be required for other programs in which you are applying, so refer to the requirements for all relevant programs.
+4. Snapshot is not required for the Max Rady College of Medicine application, but it may be required for other programs.

 For more information

-For a more detailed look at Casper, please see this video.
+For a detailed look at CasperTM, check out this video.

-For questions about Altus Suite, email support@altus.as or use the chat bubble in the bottom right hand corner of your screen on the AcuityInsights.app website.
+For questions about Altus Suite, email support@altus.as or use the chat bubble on the AcuityInsights.app website.

 Multiple Mini Interviews (MMI)